tosc/vim/README.md

 ## TODO

+* Add some autobrace thingie.
+Make a smart s-space command that you can use with both autobrace and ultisnips.
 * BUGG - Pressing tab when you are at the beginning of a line sometimes paste some jibberish completion.
 * BUGG - Eclim syntax checker complains on a correct import in vim but not in Eclipse.
 * Make eclim start by itself.